AsfaqurMec/AsfaqurMec/README.md

 ## About

-I’m a **React.js developer** focused on clean UI, solid architecture, and maintainable code.
+I’m a **Jr. Full-Stack Developer** focused on clean UI, solid architecture, and maintainable code.
 I work across the **MERN** stack—**MongoDB, Express, Node.js, React**—and I’m comfortable taking features from idea to production.

 **What I bring:** responsive interfaces, component-driven design, REST APIs, authentication flows, and performance-minded frontends.